basith46/netdata/README.md

   Navigate to Overview and Docker/containers charts.

-  Take a screenshot with your OS tool and save to screenshots/
+  Take a screenshot and save to screenshots/

 ## Troubleshooting